ebb-earl-co/libraries_io/README.md

-**WARNING**: The tar.gz file that contains these data is 12 GB itself, and once downloaded takes quite a while to un`tar`; once expanded, the data take up GB on disk.
+**WARNING**: The tar.gz file that contains these data is 12 GB itself, and once downloaded takes quite a while to un`tar`; once expanded, the data take up 64 GB on disk!

 ### Graph Databases, Starring Neo4j
 Because of the interconnected nature of software packages (dependencies,